Learn about our online course on:

 What plants will I learn about?

 For every herbal remedy in this course, we will be delving into plant profiles and scientific studies conducted about these plants’ medicinal properties.
-Some of the plants used in this class include: Valerian, Rose, Motherwort, Plantain, Violet, Calendula, Lemon Balm, Holy Basil, Ginger, Cinnamon, Feverfew, Passionflower, Thyme, Licorice, and Elecampane.
+Some of the plants used in this class include: Valerian, Rose, Motherwort, Plantain, Violet, Calendula, Lemon Balm, Holy Basil, Ginger, Cinnamon, Feverfew, Passionflower, Thyme, Licorice, Elecampane, Yarrow, Red Clover, Purple Dead Nettle, Elderberries and Elderflowers, and Dandelion.

 Will we be foraging for plants?